 Failing to inquire about credentials

-Make sure the person you are receiving financial advice from is registered as a financial advisor.
+Make sure that your financial advisor has all of the proper licensing and has passed all of the necessary tests.
 Failing to do so can have disastrous consequences since it could mean an individual lacking the necessary knowledge will be managing your investments and finances.
 In the worst-case scenario, you may become a victim of fraud by failing to ask about credentials.

 Not comprehending the fee structure